Karnataka: Religion

-Adi Shankaracharya (788–820 CE) chose Sringeri in Karnataka to establish the first of his four mathas (monastery).
-Madhvacharya (1238–1317) was the chief proponent of Tattvavada (Philosophy of Reality), popularly known as Dvaita or Dualistic school of Hindu philosophy – one of the three most influential Vedanta philosophies.
+Adi Shankara (788–820 CE) chose Sringeri in Karnataka to establish the first of his four mathas (monastery).
+Madhvacharya (1238–1317) was the chief proponent of Tattvavada (philosophy of reality), popularly known as Dvaita or Dualistic school of Hindu philosophy – one of the three most influential Vedanta philosophies.
 Madhvacharya was one of the important philosophers during the Bhakti movement.
 He was a pioneer in many ways, going against standard conventions and norms.
 According to tradition, Madhvacharya is believed to be the third incarnation of Vayu (Mukhyaprana), after Hanuman and Bhima.
 The Haridasa devotional movement is considered one of the turning points in the cultural history of India.
 Over a span of nearly six centuries, several saints and mystics helped shape the culture, philosophy, and art of South India and Karnataka in particular by exerting considerable spiritual influence over the masses and kingdoms that ruled South India.

-This movement was ushered in by the Haridasas (literally "servants of Lord Hari") and took shape in the 13th century – 14th century CE, period, prior to and during the early rule of the Vijayanagara empire.
-The main objective of this movement was to propagate the Dvaita philosophy of Madhvacharya (Madhva Siddhanta) to the masses through a literary medium known as Dasa Sahitya literature of the servants of the Lord.
+This movement was ushered in by the Haridasas (literally "servants of Hari") and took shape in the 13th century – 14th century CE, period, prior to and during the early rule of the Vijayanagara empire.
+The main objective of this movement was to propagate the Dvaita philosophy of Madhvacharya (Madhva Siddhanta) to the masses through a literary medium known as Dasa Sahitya.
 Purandara dasa is widely recognised as the "Pithamaha" of Carnatic Music for his immense contribution.
-Ramanujacharya, the leading expounder of Vishishtadvaita, spent many years in Melkote.
+Ramanuja, the leading expounder of Vishishtadvaita, spent many years in Melkote.
 He came to Karnataka in 1098 CE and lived here until 1122 CE.
 He first lived in Tondanur and then moved to Melkote where the Cheluvanarayana Swamy Temple and a well-organised matha were built.
 He was patronised by the Hoysala king, Vishnuvardhana.